Pierre Thorsson: National team

 In 1992 he was a member of the Swedish handball team won the silver medal in the Olympic tournament.
 He played six matches and scored 25 goals.

 Four years later he was part of the Swedish team which won the silver medal again.
 He played six matches and scored 30 goals.

 At the 2000 Games he won his third silver medal with the Swedish team.
 He played five matches and scored 13 goals.

+Coaching career

+After he retired he bacme the head coach of Hästö IF until 2008.
+In 2009 he changed job to be a youth coach at the club.

+In August 2012 he took over as the head coach of the Flottans IF women's team.
+Here he was until 2017, when he became the assistant coach at HIF Karlskrona.